 Thursday, May 20, 2010

-But I digress.
-My uncle would show up with a bag full of strange, green, curly things that looked like nothing so much as the tiny fists of the Jolly Green Giant's babies, which would be immediately plunged into a sink full of cold water to soak.
-It was a fiddly business to remove all the shreddy, papery bits so they'd be ready to cook, but the rarity of their appearance seemed to make it worthwhile.
-Fiddleheads have a delicate, subtle flavor, not unlike asparagus, and like that other springtime favorite, they are best prepared simply; my father invariably sauteed them in olive oil, with some salt, pepper and a drizzle of lemon juice (which was pretty much the way he prepared all greens).
-I cooked up this most recent batch with chopped leeks and almost no seasoning, which was perfect alongside the garlicky tofu "scallops" in my last post.
-While a sprinkle of parsley or tarragon wouldn't do any harm, I'd advise giving these weird little guys a go on their own before painting the lily - or, fern - any further.
+Anyway, my uncle would show up with a bag full of green, curly things that looked like the tiny fists of the Jolly Green Giant's babies, which would be immediately plunged into a sink full of cold water to soak.
+It was a fiddly business to remove all the shreddy, papery bits to get them ready to cook, but their brief season made it worthwhile.
+Fiddleheads have a delicate, subtle flavor, and are best prepared simply; my father invariably sauteed them in olive oil with garlic, salt & pepper, and a squeeze of lemon juice (which was pretty much how he cooked all greens).
+I cooked up this most recent batch with chopped leeks, which was perfect alongside the tofu "scallops" in my last post.
+While a sprinkle of parsley or dill wouldn't do any harm, I'd advise giving these weird little guys a go on their own before painting the lily - or, fern - any further.
 I feel pretty sure that's the approach they take on Mt.
 Olympus!

 Simple Sauteed Fiddleheads and Leeks

 ~ 1 large leek, thoroughly cleaned and chopped